Browse our list of Trex Fencing FAQs below. If you cannot find your question on this list, please contact us.

 Absolutely!
 Maintaining operating costs are important for HOA budgets (click here to learn more).
-Reducing annual operating costs on maintenance will allow for your budget to allocate funds on more important items within the HOA.
+Reducing annual operating costs on maintenance will allow your budget to allocate funds to more important items within the HOA.
 HOA’s CC&R’s are important for community aesthetics and to make sure the right products are being installed.
-It’s 25-year residential industry-leading warranty, stunning look, and innovative neighbor friendly design will place value on HOA’s for years to come and almost eliminating monotonous maintenance expenditures.
+It’s 25-year residential industry-leading warranty, stunning look, and innovative neighbor-friendly design will place value on HOAs for years to come and almost eliminate monotonous maintenance expenditures.

 - Over time requires less maintenance and product replacement than wood or vinyl

 - More durable than other competing fences